o355/PyWeather/README.md

 (but I did find some other cool programs)

 I set out to solve these issues by doing things a little differently.
 I'm using Wunderground, but it's a script, and PyWeather has a simple solution to getting itself set up.
 There isn't a pip install -r requirements.txt, or "go install xyz with pip".
 No. None of that.
-Those days are over. ヽ༼ຈل͜ຈ༽ﾉ
+Those days are over. (▰˘◡˘▰)

 I tried to design PyWeather (with my A+ not art skills) to focus on serving you what's important quickly, but still easily letting you dig into whatever data I could get from Wunderground, for more advanced users.